 In print production, artwork often needs to support multiple product variations without losing visual consistency.
 My goal was to design a layout that could flex across products—changing size, color, or pricing—while maintaining alignment, balance, and clarity.

-I started by creating a clean, modular hangtag template in Illustrator.
+Template Design: I started by creating a clean, modular hangtag template in Illustrator.

 This project produced 14 unique hangtags automatically, each with different product details but a consistent layout.